Conciseness of compact $R$-analytic groups: Proof of the Main Theorem

-\begin{remark*} It is known that uniform pro-$p$ groups are torsion-free (cf. \cite[Theorem 4.5]{DDMS}), and since they are concise, whenever $G$ is a compact $p$-adic analytic group such that $w\{G\}$ is finite and $U$ is an open uniform pro-$p$ subgroup, we have that $w\{G\}^{|G:U|} =\{1\}.$ Using this fact, the proof of the Main Theorem can be slightly simplified when $R$ is a pro-$p$ domain of characteristic zero, proving in passing that when $w(G)$ is finite, its exponent divides $|G:S|$ --here $G$ is a compact $R$-analytic group and $S$ the open normal $R$-standard subgroup constructed in Lemma \ref{normstd}--. \end{remark*}
+\begin{remark*} It is known that uniform pro-$p$ groups are torsion-free (cf. \cite[Theorem 4.5]{DDMS}), and since every word is concise in them, whenever $H$ is a compact $p$-adic analytic group such that $w\{H\}$ is finite, and $L$ is an open uniform pro-$p$ subgroup, we have that $w\{H\}^{|H:L|} =\{1\}.$ Using this fact, the proof of the Main Theorem can be slightly simplified when $R$ is a pro-$p$ domain of characteristic zero.
+Indeed, in (\ref{la}), we can take $\ell_a = |G:S|,$ independently on the evaluation $\tilde{s}_a$, and thus avoid the use of Baire's Category Theorem --here we follow the notation in the proof, that is, $G$ is a compact $R$-analytic group and $S$ is the open normal $R$-standard subgroup constructed as in Lemma \ref{normstd}--.
+Note that, in passing, it would prove that every element of $w\{G\}$ has order dividing $|G:S|$. \end{remark*}